 Who are they?

 Operating a ship takes a great deal of resources, knowledge and experience.
 There are cargoes to find, regulations to meet, maintenance schedules to consider, crew to employ and a whole host of other jobs that is all involved in ship operating.
-Find out more about these operations in the life cycle of a ship section.

 What do they do?

 Activities that a ship manager could cover include repair and maintenance, arranging dry dockings, audit planning, monitoring of flag state compliance, financial accounting, crew management, ship financing, newbuilding contracting and supervision, chartering, insurance, and claims handling.